More Eva Wilbur Stories and the stallion, Amigo's unusual tale.

 Being ornery, my husband started throwing apples into the water trough.
 It turned into a "Horsey" Intelligence Test.
-It did not take long to see which horses had the brains & which were sadly lacking.
+It did not take long to see which horses had the brains to grab the apple.

 The Spanish Barbs always got more than their share, while the others (QH & TBs), nearly drowned with no apples to show for it.